dwrobel/flatcam/README.md

 =================================================

+11.01.2019

+- added a status message for font parsing

 9.01.2019

 - added a fix to allow creating of Excellon geometry even when there are points with no tools by skipping those points and warning the user about this in a Tcl message